NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_ontap-driver-overview.rst

 .. _netapp_ontap_unified_driver_overview:

-NetApp Unified Driver (Cinder): Overview
+Theory of Operation: NetApp Unified Driver Overview
 ==================================================================

-NetApp drivers for clustered Data ONTAP and Data ONTAP operating in 7-Mode are now offered in a single, unified driver.
-The unified driver provides OpenStack with access to NetApp clustered Data ONTAP and Data ONTAP operating in 7-Mode controllers for provisioning and maintaining OpenStack block storage volumes.
+NetApp drivers for ONTAP, Data ONTAP operating in 7-Mode, and E-Series are offered in a single, unified driver for the purpose of provisioning and maintaining OpenStack block storage volumes.

 Where to Obtain the Drivers
 ---------------------------